 - Content Development

 - Content Promotion (including SEO for SaaS)

 - Content Leveraging

 There is a growing assumption that inbound marketing is essentially a modernized SEO, and there is some truth to that statement: inbound marketing is about publishing valuable contents regularly, and the main way to get those contents discoverable is SEO since the most of us stumbled upon a content through a Google search.
-Yet, there are other promotion channels we can use to promote our contents, and there are also ways to leverage our contents to generate even more leads.
+Yet, there are other promotion channels we can use to promote our content, and there are also ways to leverage our content to generate even more leads.
 For the rest of this guide, we will discuss the key areas you should focus on in SAAS inbound marketing strategy:

 1. Content Development